Written by: Tristan Dennis, Mint Sales Executive

 2. Not aligning with business priorities

-Most CIO’s do not walk into organisations with a blank slate and free reign.
+Most CIO’s do not walk into organizations with a blank slate and free reign.
 Organisations have existing systems, processes, objectives and cultures in place that require consideration to drive change and, most importantly, buy-in from stakeholders.

 Initiatives taken by a CIO should drive the overall business objectives.
 Data-driven insights enable CIO’s to feed innovative predictability into business processes, be it around stock control, buying cycles or customer preferences.
-This powerful technological capability forms part of an organisation’s overall roadmap and serves as a powerful enabler of innovation.
+This powerful technological capability forms part of an organization’s overall roadmap and serves as a powerful enabler of innovation.

-However, when used in isolation the impact will not reach the potential and fail to have an over-arching effect on the business’s objectives, stressing the need for CIOs to work closely with all departments and stakeholders to gain in-depth knowledge of the inputs, processes and outputs within an organisation to see where change is needed and what value can be unlocked.
+However, when used in isolation the impact will not reach the potential and fail to have an over-arching effect on the business’s objectives, stressing the need for CIOs to work closely with all departments and stakeholders to gain in-depth knowledge of the inputs, processes and outputs within an organization to see where change is needed and what value can be unlocked.

 3. Underestimating the importance of change management

 Somewhere along the line change management went wrong and, often, has people running for the hills when the mere thought of it is mentioned.
 When applied and approached correctly, however, it is the most significant enabler of Digital Enablement and, ultimately, a return on investment.